delphix/dct-newrelic-integration/README.md

-# Delphix Data Control Tower's Data Source with New Relic
+# Delphix Data Control Tower's Integration with New Relic

 This project will allow you to send data from [Delphix Data Control Tower (DCT)](https://delphix.document360.io/dct/docs) to [New Relic](https://newrelic.com/) through the Events API.
 This repository is one component of the Delphix Quickstart.
 You can learn more on the [Delphix Instant Observability page](https://newrelic.com/instant-observability/delphix).